Can adults use kids' toothpaste?

 For example, some studies show that too much fluoride exposure in children is associated with dental fluorosis.

-Therefore, fluoride-free toothpaste is the better the option for children.
+Therefore, fluoride-free toothpaste is the better the option for children, and generally, kids should not use adult toothpaste.

 Flavors